 Proposals are submitted on chain by people who offer to perform certain services.
-Making a proposal is permissionless, although a fee of 5 DASH (~$800) is an effective spam deterrent.
+Making a proposal is permissionless, although a fee of 5 DASH (~$500 at Dec 2020 prices) is an effective spam deterrent.
 This fee is not returned unless the proposal is approved, so it also discourages the submission of relatively small scale proposals or proposals from people who do not have this kind of DASH to spare.

 Master nodes vote Yes or No on these proposals, and at the designated block the votes are tallied.
 The proposals are ranked and an eligibility criteria applied.
 To be eligible to receive funds proposals must have a Yes - No score of greater than 10% of eligible master nodes.
 The available funds are paid out to the top scoring proposals.
 Where there are not enough funds to pay all eligible proposals, the lowest scoring proposals are not paid.
 In effect the proposals compete directly with the cohort of other proposals up for consideration in the same month.
 This means that the timing of a proposal is important, determining the strength of the competition it faces.